 How to Use LinkedIn Learning: Tips and Tricks for New and Existing Users

 LinkedIn Learning, previously Lynda.com, is a professional development tool available for LinkedIn users.
 If you’re familiar with LinkedIn Learning, you know how easy and important it is to continue learning.
 If you have never used LinkedIn Learning, MnCCC is happy to offer you a license.
-For a limited time, we are offering licenses at a reduced rate of $24 per user.
 LinkedIn Learning has over 10,000 courses in its library taught by hundreds of industry leaders and top instructors and new courses are always being added.

 “Professional development has never been so easy and I'm confident that the LinkedIn Learning platform has content available to you to take your game to the next level.” - Oliver Schinkten, LinkedIn Learning Instructor